AdamJel/pycabook/manuscript/part_2_the_clean_architecture/chapter_005_a_day_in_the_life_of_a_clean_system.md

 The domain in which the web framework operates is that of the HTTP protocol, so when the web framework has decoded the request it should pass the relevent information to another component that will process it.
 This other component is called "use case", and it is the crucial and most important component of the whole clean system as it implement the _business logic_.

+{width: 60%}
+![Figure 2](images/figure02.svg)

 This is an important concept in system design, as you are creating a system because you have some knowledge that you think might be useful to the world, or at the very least marketable.
 This knowledge is, at the end of the day, a way to process data, a way to extract or present data that maybe others don't have.
 A search engine can find all the web pages that are related to the terms in a query, a social network shows you the posts of people you follow and sorts them according to a specific algorithm, a travel company finds the best options for your journey between two locations, and so on.
 All these are good examples of business logic.

-The use case implements a very specific part of the business logic, and in this case we have a use case to search for houses with a given value of the `status` parameter.
+The use case implements a very specific part of the business logic, and here we have a use case to search for houses with a given value of the `status` parameter.
 This means that the use case has to extract all the houses that are managed by our company and filter them to show only the ones that are available.

 Why can't the web framework do it?
 Well, the main purpose of a good system architecture is to separate concerns, that is to keep different responsibilities and domains separated.
 The web framework is there to process the HTTP protocol, and is maintained by programmers that are concerned with that specific part of the system, and adding the business logic mixes two very different fields.

-AS we will see, separating layers allows us to maintain the system with less effort, making single parts of it more testable and easily replaceable.
+As we will see, separating layers allows us to maintain the system with less effort, making single parts of it more testable and easily replaceable.

-{width: 60%}
-![Figure 2](images/figure02.svg)

-In this case, the business logic is not very complicated.
-The use case needs to get all the houses from a source of data and then just filter them.

 In the example that we are discussing here, the use case needs to fetch all the houses that are in an available state, extracting them from a source of data.
 The business logic consists in extracting available houses, which is very straightforward, as it will probably be a simple filtering on the value of an attribute, but this might not be the case.
 An example of a more advanced business logic might be an ordering based on a recommendation system, and it might involve more components than just the use case and the data source.